A+ (increase font size) | Reset (reset font size) | A- (reduce font size)

 eTraffic | Countermeasures | Frequently Asked Questions

-When designing roadways and communities to benefit an aging road user, engineers and planners should consider the natural changes in vision, fitness and flexibility, attention span, and reaction time that occur as we age.
-For example, making left turns or getting stranded in the crosswalk when the signal changes can be challenging for all road users, and especially more challenging for aging road users.
-However, it is possible to accommodate the needs of older drivers while enhancing the safety of all road users through the application of roadway design and implementation of proven engineering and safety countermeasures.
+When designing roadways and communities to benefit an aging population, engineers and planners should consider the natural changes in vision, fitness and flexibility, attention span, and reaction time that may occur as we age.
+Making left turns or getting stranded in the crosswalk when the signal changes can be challenging for anyone, and especially challenging for an aging population.
+However, through the application of proven engineering and safety countermeasures it is possible to accommodate the needs of aging drivers, pedestrians, and bicyclists while enhancing the safety of everyone traveling Florida roads.

-As stakeholders, engineers and planners can help support two focus areas in the Safe Mobility for Life Strategic Action Plan – Livable Communities and Mobility Independence.
-Building roadways and livable communities with Florida’s aging population in mind is critical to the continued safety and mobility of older adults.
-The resources on this page help support the Coalition’s data-driven approach to eliminating fatalities and serious injuries for Florida’s aging road users.
-We will be adding more resources and guidance in the near future to directly support engineers and planners.
-Sign up for our Coalition updates to receive a notification when these resources are available.
+Building roadways and communities with Florida's aging population in mind is critical to meeting their current and future transportation safety needs.
+The resources on this page support Safe Mobility for Life's data-driven approach to eliminating fatalities and serious injuries for Florida's aging population.
+We will be adding more resources and guidance that directly supports engineers and planners as they become available.
+To receive a notification when these resources are posted, sign up for Safe Mobility for Life updates.

 eTraffic

-FDOT’s State Traffic Engineering and Operations Office developed eTraffic, a GIS based web application, that integrates various FDOT traffic related datasets and is used for data reporting, analysis, and informational purposes.
+FDOT's State Traffic Engineering and Operations Office developed eTraffic, a GIS based web application, that integrates various FDOT traffic related datasets and is used for data reporting, analysis, and informational purposes.
 The datasets are reflected as interactive layers that can be activated or deactivated based on the need of the analysis.
-The Safe Mobility for Life eTraffic layer was developed to support our proactive data-driven approach to eliminating fatalities and reducing serious injuries for Florida’s aging road users and can be accessed below.
+The Safe Mobility for Life eTraffic layer supports our proactive data-driven approach.

 Countermeasures

-The countermeasures and strategies shown in this section have been proven effective in reducing fatalities and serious injuries for aging road users and benefit road users of all ages.
-Click on the sections below to view the specific countermeasures, where to access guidelines, available educational materials for intersections and pedestrians/bicyclists.
+The countermeasures and strategies shown in this section have been proven effective in reducing fatalities and serious injuries for the aging population and can benefit people of all ages.
+Open the sections below to view the specific countermeasures, find where you can access guidelines, along with available educational materials.

 Frequently Asked Questions